 Your conclusion:

-- We use: DTW as pre-processing; Decomposition (SPLOC, SVD); Synthesize with alpha coefficient; Distortion removal as post-processing.
+- We use: DTW as pre-processing; Decomposition (SPLOC, SVD); Synthesize with alpha coefficient; Distortion removal as post-processing (Last step, after synthesis process, in order to remove abnormal motion).

 - From my point of view, this method is currently the best solution with smooth and natural synthesized motions.
 Our contributions are: 1.
 Synthesizing two different walking motions based on decomposition.
 2. Proposed DTW as pre-processing to synchronize two input motions, proposed our own Distortion removal to remove abnormal and foot-skating by fixing limb lengths.

-- Number of component k and coefficient alpha are two tunable parameters that may vary on applications.
+- Number of component k and coefficient alpha are two tunable parameters that may vary on applications(I mean number of component k and alpha effect the synthesized motion.
+The bigger number of k, the better motion decomposition and reconstruction.
+Alpha in range [0, 1] decides how many percent of input motions contribute to synthesized motion).

 Your work (2):